• Send Us a Message

 Seasonal Maintenance for Your Wood Furniture

-clean your furniture regularly.
-Here's a simple seasonal care checklist:
+conditions.
+All year round, dust and clean your furniture regularly.
+Here's a simple seasonal care list:

 • Spring: Deep clean and polish